 What we now call a hydraulic lime is made from argillaceous limestone, in which the content of clayey matter is in the range 10-20%.
 On burning this at 900-1000ºC, there is produced a material containing ß-dicalcium silicate (belite), the amount being proportional to the silica content of the limestone.
 Correspondingly less free calcium oxide is produced, so that the violence of the slaking reaction diminishes.
 The belite reacts slowly with water to produce strength-giving insoluble hydrates.

 The use of this confusing name exemplifies the way in which people were still searching for the magic ingredient that made Roman concrete so durable.
 In fact, nothing like Parker’s cement was ever used by the Romans.
 Parker set up manufacturing at Northfleet, at the site that came to be known as Robins, where an ancient tidal water mill was available for lease.
 He had been engaged in lime burning there for more than ten years before he discovered, and promptly patented "Roman cement" in 1796.
 (See patent).
-The product was made by calcining septaria, which are a kind of calcitic concretion occurring in many types of clay.
-In addition to calcium carbonate, they contain large amounts of clayey material and pyrite in the form of veins.
+The product was made by calcining septarian calcareous concretions, which occur in many types of clay.
+In addition to calcium carbonate, they contain large amounts of clayey material, and a little pyrite and apatite.
+Veins in the concretions consist largely of calcite.
 These were to be found at many coastal locations where the parent clay is eroded by sea action, leaving the relatively hard septaria as beach pebbles.
-The classic locations were in the London Clay in the Isle of Sheppey and around Harwich, in upper tertiary clays in the Solent, and in Jurassic clays along the coasts of Dorset and North Yorkshire: the best, which was used by Parker, was that of Sheppey.
+The classic locations were in the London Clay in the Isle of Sheppey and around Harwich, in Tertiary clays in the Solent, and in Jurassic clays along the coasts of Dorset and North Yorkshire: the best, which was used by Parker, was that of Sheppey.
 The septaria were initially gathered from the beaches, and subsequently were dredged, in massive quantities, from the off-shore seas.
 The septaria were roughly broken up and burned at a relatively high temperature (not because of the bulk chemistry, which is easily burnable, but because of the gross inhomogeneity of the nodules) then ground with millstones.
 The resulting cement was gauged with or without sand addition and rapidly applied: setting took place in five to thirty minutes.

 The chemistry of these cements usually had a silica/lime ratio greater than that of belite, so they contained little free lime, and contained a certain amount of non-hydraulic lower silicates.
 Because they contained no free lime, they could not be slaked, and unlike hydraulic limes, grinding was unavoidable.
 Their content of calcium aluminates gave them rapid set.
 For stucco, this made them ideal.
 At the expense of the relaxed pace of traditional bricklaying, it could be used as a mortar in (relatively) high-strength masonry structures, and it was famously used by Marc Brunel in his Thames tunnel.
 Its use in government dockyard work became so strategically important that, when doubts about the reserves of good stone began to emerge, a system of rationing and taxation was proposed.
 Such panics were a strong spur to develop “artificial” cements that would emulate its performance, and proposals started to emerge in the first three decades of the nineteenth century.